gloveboxes/Azure-Sphere-Learning-Path/README.md

 ---

-## Building Real Solutions
+## Divvy Parking and Building Real Solutions

-Building solutions with pre-certified modules is a fastest way to market.

 [Divvy Parking](https://www.divvyparking.com/), based in Australia, are building a multipurpose PCB based on the [Avnet Azure Sphere](https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-ms-mt3620-m-g-tr-3074457345641969195/) module.
 This solution will initially support their parking solution.

+Building solutions with pre-certified Azure Sphere modules is the fastest way to bring a secure IoT product to market.

 ![](zdocs/resources/divvy-parking.png)